-When I was twenty, it had been a long time coming, I finally felt scared rather than sad.
+When I was twenty-one, it had been a long time coming, I finally felt scared rather than sad.

 What An and Chase had?
 I’ve never had that.
-The closest to it had been Agatha.
+The closest to it had been Agatha, once upon a time.
 Fascinating, older-than-me, ten-bracelets-on-each-wrist Agatha.
 I liked her, I liked her so much – but back then I was just seventeen with a hero complex and she looked like a damsel and I wanted to help, but I didn’t love her, no – looking back at it now, I didn’t.
+It was too short-lived.
 I wanted to save her, and that was not the same, I think.